 Greek yogurt parfait with mixed berries and whole grain oats

-This is a game crushing combo.
-Fruit is loaded with antioxidants for healthy immune function but also carbohydrates to support energy while providing quick fuel for your workout.
+This is a game-crushing combo.
+The fruit is loaded with antioxidants for healthy immune function but also carbohydrates to support energy while providing quick fuel for your workout.
 The protein in the Greek yogurt will also help with the muscle breakdown and repair process through-out the training session

 Eggs contain high-quality protein, choline for neurotransmitter production assisting in proper brain cognition and the yolks are an excellent source of omega-3s.
 Slice the hard-boiled egg and pair it with kiwi and banana for some carbohydrate to fuel your training!